Airbus CC-150 Polaris: Use as VIP transport

 In 2011, it emerged that since early 2009 the office of Prime Minister Stephen Harper had repeatedly requested that the VIP-configured CC-150, aircraft #01, be repainted from the gun-metal military paint scheme it shared with the other CC-150s to a specialized paint scheme.
 The Department of National Defence, including Minister Peter MacKay, had resisted this request, noting that it was contrary to its multi-role nature and would compromise the aircraft's potential to safely transport personnel into a combat zone.
 In 2013, the VIP-configured CC-150 was repainted during scheduled heavy maintenance at a cost of $50,000.
 The new scheme, predominantly white with significant quantities of blue and smaller amounts of red, was criticized by opposition politicians, who alleged the repainting was intended to give prominence to the then-governing Conservative Party of Canada's traditional blue colour.

 In recent years, various mechanical problems have occurred.
 In October 2016, a flap issue forced the aircraft to return to Ottawa 30 minutes after takeoff while Trudeau was en route to Belgium to sign the Canada Europe free trade deal.
 In March 2018, Prime Minister Trudeau's trip to India was delayed because of a mechanical issue during a refuelling stop in Rome.

 In December 2019, the VIP CC-150 suffered significant structural damage to the nose and right engine cowling.
 While being towed by contracted personnel at CFB Trenton, it rolled into the back wall of a hangar.
 The aircraft was scheduled to remain out of service until August 2020, but the grounding was extended due to the effects of the COVID-19 pandemic.
 It was returned to service in March 2021.

 In September 2023, Trudeau's return from the G20 summit in India was postponed due to "technical issues" with the aircraft.
 Another CC-150 was sent from CFB Trenton to pick up Trudeau.

 Replacement

 In 2021 the Government of Canada began an effort to replace all five CC-150 Polaris aircraft.
+The Polaris are over 30 years old with lifespan set to end in 2027.
 The replacement tender is expected to cost US$5 billion.
 Early bid candidates included the Airbus A330 MRTT and the Boeing KC-46, but the latter has since been dropped.
-On 14 July 2022, Canada announced that it has finalized a contract to acquire two A330-200 aircraft as the first two aircraft for the Royal Canadian Air Force (RCAF) that will provide a strategic transport and air-to-air refuelling role—currently fulfilled by the fleet of five CC-150 Polaris aircraft—as part of theStrategic Tanker Transport Capability (STTC) project.
+On 14 July 2022, Canada announced that it has finalized a contract to acquire two A330-200 aircraft as the first two aircraft for the RCAF that will provide a strategic transport and air-to-air refuelling role—currently fulfilled by the fleet of five CC-150 Polaris aircraft—as part of the Strategic Tanker Transport Capability (STTC) project.
 The two A330 aircraft are former civilian airliners owned by International Airfinance Corporation.
 The new fleet will include four new and five used aircraft that are being outfitted to feature the same capabilities.